website Translator

 How to conduct the test

-The test, based on work by Franklin et al. (1990) [1], comprises of seeing how far an athlete can travel in twelve minutes.
+Based on work by Franklin et al. (1990)[1], the test comprises seeing how far an athlete can travel in twelve minutes.
 The assistant should record the total distance covered to the nearest 100 metres.

 Assessment